The Wonderfully Weird World of Gumball: Production

-During a press interview with WarnerMedia in September 2021, a seventh season and film adaptation of The Amazing World of Gumball was announced to have been greenlit.
-The film adaptation was originally intended to be a conclusion of the original program and "a new beginning in establishing the world for the accompanying series".
-In December 2022, the season was confirmed to be in production by Emma Fernando, director of series production for Hanna-Barbera Studios Europe.
-At the 2023 Annecy International Animation Film Festival, the seventh season of The Amazing World of Gumball was announced to be in production, with no release date confirmed.
-An EIDR listing would reveal that the seventh season would have 40 episodes.
-At the following year's festival, details on the seventh season were revealed, including the announcement that it was now under full production, and a preview of the episode "The Burger", which is the season premiere, was showcased.
+During a press interview with WarnerMedia on 21 September 2021, a seventh season and film adaptation of The Amazing World of Gumball was announced to have been greenlit.
+The film adaptation was originally intended to serve as a conclusion to the original program and "a new beginning in establishing the world for the accompanying series".
+At the 2023 Annecy International Animation Film Festival, the seventh season was officially confirmed to be in production, initially without a confirmed release date.
+An EIDR listing subsequently revealed that the season would consist of 40 episodes.
+At the following year's festival, Warner Bros.
+Animation showcased the project during their slate presentation, confirming it had entered full production and previewing the premiere episode, "The Burger".

-On May 19, 2025, it was announced that it would officially be retitled The Wonderfully Weird World of Gumball, with the season releasing in 2025 on Hulu in the United States and Cartoon Network and HBO Max internationally on October 6, 2025.
-All three Watterson children were recast: Gumball and Darwin are voiced by Alkaio Thiele and Hero Hunter, respectively, and Kinza Syed Khan voices Anais, marking the first time that Kyla Rae Kowalewski did not voice the character.
-Meanwhile, Teresa Gallagher and Dan Russell returned to voice Nicole and Richard Watterson, respectively.
-A teaser trailer was released to accompany the announcement.
+On 19 May 2025, it was announced that the series would officially be retitled The Wonderfully Weird World of Gumball, scheduled for release on Hulu in the United States and on Cartoon Network and HBO Max internationally.
+Bocquelet later explained that the name change was a deliberate choice to distinguish the Hulu-bound revival from the original Cartoon Network run, serving as a fresh jumping-on point for new audiences while reflecting the slightly more mature, surreal direction of the updated series.
+The show has been branded as a revival series, though during production it was continually referred to as the seventh season of The Amazing World of Gumball.

+All three Watterson children were recast: Alkaio Thiele, Hero Hunter, and Kinza Syed Khan were cast as the new voices of Gumball, Darwin, and Anais respectively, marking the first time Kyla Rae Kowalewski did not voice Anais.
+Teresa Gallagher and Dan Russell returned as Nicole and Richard Watterson.
+In exclusive interviews, the new cast members teased the revival's "unique spin" on the Watterson family, noting that the characters would face new, complex dynamics—such as Darwin moving into his own bedroom—while retaining the show's signature meta-humor.

-German-based Studio Soi and French-based Bobbypills provide animation and storyboard services respectively; the former had worked on the original series.
+German-based Studio Soi and French-based Bobbypills provide animation and storyboard services, respectively; the former had worked on the original series.
 Executive producers Matt Layzell and Erik Fountain had previously worked on the Netflix interactive series Battle Kitty, serving as series creator and supervising director, respectively.